Lilias Margaret Frances, Countess Bathurst: The Morning Post

-The Dictionary of National Biography (DNB) wrote that Borthwick considered her main principles to be "loyalty to the crown, to the church, and to every cause which was honourable and right".'
-Under her ownership, The Morning Post was imperialist, protectionist, militaristic, anti-semitic, and opposed Home Rule for Ireland, socialism, women's suffrage and communism.
+The Dictionary of National Biography (DNB) wrote that Borthwick considered her main principles to be "loyalty to the crown, to the church, and to every cause which was honourable and right".
+Under her ownership, The Morning Post was imperialist, protectionist, militaristic, antisemitic, and opposed Home Rule for Ireland, socialism, women's suffrage and communism.
 The DNB concludes the paper was "in general die-hard".
 The paper served as the organ of the Conservative party and was considered refined and aristocratic under her ownership.
 In 2014 Harry Defries wrote that "The Morning Post represented the extreme right of Conservatism and its hostility towards Jews was extreme".
 The paper was described in The Journal of British Studies as "the most important right-wing newspaper of the day".
 Bathurst also felt women were not qualified to become voters, and was broadly anti-feminist.
 She supported and was a member of the National Service League.

 Editorship of Fabian Ware (1905–1911)

 Her father, Lord Glenesk, was the owner of The Morning Post.
 Glenesk replaced his father, Peter Borthwick, as editor of the paper in 1852, and he purchased it in 1876.
 Under his ownership, the paper gradually shifted to advocate protectionist policies and supported Lord Palmerston.
-He trained her brother Oliver Borthwick to take over the paper, but her brother died in 1905.'
+He trained her brother Oliver Borthwick to take over the paper, but her brother died in 1905.
 Upon Oliver's death, Lady Bathurst became involved in the paper.

 Earlier in 1905, before Lady Bathurst became the owner, Fabian Ware was made editor of The Morning Post.
 Shortly after beginning work, he came into conflict with Glenesk, who thought Ware should promote tariff reform less.
 Ware wrote asking Lady Bathurst to intervene and threatening to resign.
 When Glenesk died in November 1908, she became the owner of the paper.
 Although Spenser Wilkinson, the paper's lead writer, attempted to turn her against Ware, Ware eventually became Lady Bathurst's favorite editor.

 When Lady Bathurst took ownership of the newspaper, it was reported that she was the only female newspaper owner in London, and by some papers that she was the only woman in the world to own a major newspaper.
 She focused The Morning Post on political and diplomatic affairs and was a dedicated Conservative.
 Borthwick played a large role in dictating the paper's policies.
 In 1922, it was written that "no line of importance is admitted to the columns without her 'O.K.
 She was described in 1977 as having remained in "constant contact with its editor and with the latest political maneuvers and events."
 The historian Keith M. Wilson wrote in a history of The Morning Post that under her editorship the paper grew to "reflect her own character and outlook", noting that, in addition to being closely involved with editing, Lady Bathurst often contributed articles to the paper.
 However, she also sought to preserve the paper to be handed over to her children and was conservative in her management, unwilling to take risks.